hanzltom/Cloud-db/README.md

 ### Manager Instance
 - Acts as the master node for the database.
 - Handles all `WRITE` requests (e.g., `INSERT`, `DELETE`) and specific `READ` requests if configured.
-- Uses MySQL with the Sakila database and runs a Python script to execute queries received on port 5000.
+- MySQL is used with the Sakila database and runs a Python script to execute queries received on port 5000.

 ### Worker Instances
 - Function as slave nodes replicating the manager’s database for consistency.